rdatools/rdabase/README.md

 - [Shapes](./docs/shapes.md): Shape properties by precinct.
 - [Graph](./docs/graph.md): Precinct adjacency graph.

-At present, data for [fifteen states](./docs/states.md) have been extracted.
+At present, data for [17 states](./docs/states.md) have been extracted.
 In the future, we may extract data for other states.

 ## Code